 - How do you do distribution in each of your territories (especially the US)?

 - What is the proportion of internal vs. external development?

 - How many developers have you sued?

-- How many developers do more than one product with you?
+- What proportion of your developers do more than one release with you

 - How many products earn back their advances and earn the developers royalties?